I co-managed the project and using CAD and digital fabrication tools, oversaw its fabrication in our SF studio and on site in Denver.

-WAVEFORM integrates electronic sensors and LEDs to simulate ripples of energy colliding and passing through the air like waves.
-Built for Lockheed Martin's Aerospace Center at the University of Denver, CO, this powerful facade mimics the visual affect of a jet reaching supersonic speed.
+WAVEFORM.
+Built for Lockheed Martin's Aerospace Center at the University of Denver, this LED integrated facade mimics the visual affect supersonic speed.

 Materials: Steel, Wood, LEDs, Acrylic, Aluminum

 LIGHTSTREAM.
 Built for New York MTA’s Brooklyn Metro Station is a generative artwork that responds to passengers entering and exiting the trains.
 The ebb and flow of traffic triggers cascading patterns of light to ripple up and down the platform.